 The Fund places great importance on the exercise of voting rights.
-The Fund's voting policy covers the Fund's directly held investments in the United Kingdom and North America.
+The Fund currently directly exercises its voting rights in respect of some directly held investments in the United Kingdom, albeit the value of these direct holdings is now relatively small.
 The Committee has appointed Institutional Shareholder Services (ISS), a specialist third party voting service provider to make recommendations on casting votes in respect of the Fund's directly held UK listed investments.
 Voting is carried out in line with recommendations from ISS, whose voting principles cover four key tenets on: accountability; stewardship; independence; and transparency.
 The Fund also periodically receives voting alerts from the LAPFF on certain resolutions.
 If the voting alert from the LAPFF conflicts with the voting service recommendation, due consideration is given to all the arguments before the vote is cast.